 This is a follow up story for Braxley Bands.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Braxton Manley and I am the creator of Braxley Bands.

 In college, I invented a stretchy Apple Watch band for a class project and have since built an international 'cult' customer base on a single simple product.
 We started the business with literally $20.
 In 2020 we doubled our revenue profitably and did nearly $2,000,000 in sales.